 Enough jib-jab, lets get started!

-Like I mentioned earlier, this recipe requires some time and patience.
+Like I mentioned earlier, Chocolate Covered Cherries require some time and patience.
 After you make these, you need to let them sit for 2 weeks or MORE!
 I know, I know, it was so hard for me not to eat every single one the same day.
 I promise, you will not regret it!

 - 36 Maraschino cherries (with or without stems)